afadilla13/deep-learning-challenge/README.md

 ## Summary

 The deep learning model constructed for the Alphabet Soup dataset underwent multiple iterations.
-While the first model achieved an accuracy of approximately 71.30%, the performance of the second model achieved an accuracy of approximately 79.16%.
+While the first model achieved an accuracy of approximately 71.37%, the performance of the second model achieved an accuracy of approximately 75.21% which was the target performance.

 ### Recommendation